-At the micro level, it may be helpful for litigants who usually operate with blockchain platforms to have the option of submitting evidence extracted from them.
+At the micro level, it may be helpful for litigants who usually operate with blockchain platforms to have the option to submit evidence extracted from them.

-In "Deloitte's 2020 Global Blockchain Survey", 88% of the respondents believe that blockchain will achieve mainstream adoption, while 86% state that their executive teams are considering its use in their company or organization.41 This means that the number of companies operating with blockchain will gradually increase in the future, which in turn means that their interest in submitting blockchain evidence in their disputes will also increase.
+In "Deloitte's 2021 Global Blockchain Survey", 81% of the respondents believed that blockchain will achieve mainstream adoption, while 78% stated that their executive teams are considering its use in their companies or organizations.
+(43) This means that the number of companies operating with blockchain will gradually increase in the future, which in turn means that their interest in submitting blockchain evidence in their disputes will also increase.